+I am Kelly Haase, owner of In Tandem Counseling.
 So glad you stopped by.
 Trying to find a new therapist can be both an exciting and sometimes intimidating or scary process, but so worth it!
-Having the right person is important and changes everything, so feel free to snoop around and see if we might be a good fit for each other and let me know if you have any questions.
-I would love to talk with you.
+Having the right person is important and changes everything, so feel free to snoop around and see if we might be a good fit for each other and let us know if you have any questions.
+We would love to talk with you.

 As a Licensed Marriage and Family Therapist (LMFT) I am a systemic thinker.
 Because of this, I believe that we are all a product of our experiences, our families, and the people we have met and interacted with along the way.
 Our interactions of joy, love, pain, and struggle form our beliefs and thoughts about the world and ourselves.
 We are complicated and beautiful people!

 I do not believe that people are broken and need to be fixed.
 Each of us is acting out of our best abilities in any given moment.
 But sometimes the ways we learned to function as children or in an earlier relationship becomes disruptive to us as adults.
 We need to understand the root causes of our pain so that we can change our maladaptive patterns.

 How Change Happens: